 Undergraduate students are typically considered to be full-time when they’re enrolled in 12 or more credits during a term.
 Graduate students may take as few as nine credits to be considered full-time.
 However, every institution sets its own threshold, so check your school’s policies and requirements.

+Full-time enrollment typically means taking a minimum number of credit hours each semester, which varies slightly by program and institution.
 Most classes are worth three credits.
-To be considered full-time, undergraduate students usually take at least four classes per semester, and graduate students enroll in at least three classes.
+To be considered full-time, undergraduate students usually take at least four classes per semester, or 12 credit hours, and graduate students enroll in at least three classes, or nine credit hours.

 What Is a Part-Time Student?

-In general, part-time undergraduate students take fewer than 12 credits.
+In general, part-time undergraduate students take fewer than 12 credit hours.
 Graduate students attending school part-time often enroll in fewer than nine credits.
 As with full-time enrollment, thresholds for part-time status can vary by institution, so consult your school’s policies.

 How Many Classes Do You Need to Be Part-Time?

-Part-time undergraduate students typically take three or fewer classes per semester.
-Graduate students studying part-time may enroll in one or two classes.
+Part-time undergraduate students typically take three or fewer classes per semester, or less than 12 credit hours.
+Graduate students studying part-time may enroll in one or two classes, or less than nine credits.

 Difference Between Full-Time and Part-Time Students